The Nautilus R614 Recumbent Bike is a less expensive version of the Nautilus R616 Recumbent Bike and it comes with a few less features too.

 This is a mid-priced recumbent bike with good features such as the 22 programs, ability to upload results to a fitness account, speakers, fan and more.

-Before looking at where the best price can be found here are a couple of comparisons to consider:
+Before looking at availability and shipping here are a couple of comparisons to consider:

 Both bikes do have good customer ratings.